3boud95/AI_internship_projects_2025/color_detection/README.md

    ```bash
    python color_detector.py
    ```
+You’ll be prompted to enter a file path:

+For images: JPG, PNG, etc.

+For videos: MP4, AVI, etc.

-3. Click on any part of the camera window to detect its color.
+Click anywhere inside the window to see the color name and RGB values.

 ## 🧠 Technologies Used
 - Python